anilabraham-IT/IntuneEDU/IntuneEDU/all-edu-settings-windows.md

 ## Microsoft Edge
-Configure settings for the Microsoft Edge browser experience and user data.
+Configure settings that affect the Microsoft Edge browser experience and user data.

 ### Browser experience
 |Setting|What it does|